NavneetGeedkar/Shoppeal-Tech/README.md

 # Shoppeal Tech Projects

-This repository contains three projects developed by Shoppeal Tech: a Todo List, a Real-Time Digital Clock, and a Shoppeal Tech Landing Page.
+This repository contains three projects assigned by Shoppeal Tech: a Todo List, a Real-Time Digital Clock, and a Shoppeal Tech Landing Page.

 ## Projects